Emerging Areas in Treatment

 Emerging areas in treatment

 Perhaps the most promising new treatments are targeted therapies.
-Unlike many standard treatments, targeted therapies attack specific cancer cells and leave healthy cells alone.
+Targeted therapies attack specific cancer cells and leave healthy cells alone.
 So, they may help limit side effects and improve survival.

-Learn about new therapies under study, including immunotherapy, in the following areas:
+Learn about new therapies under study in the following areas:

 - Radiation therapy